AC26 | Session 17

 Overview

-As an information specialist, you have no shortage of new programs pitched as “the” solution—especially amid all the recent noise around AI.
-But are you making the most of the tools you already have in your toolbox?
-This session focuses on practical, accessible ways records management professionals can leverage common Microsoft programs that most organizations already use.
+As an information specialist, you have no shortage of new programs pitched as “the solution”, especially amid all the recent noise around AI.
+But are you making the most of the existing tools in your toolbox?
+This session focuses on practical, accessible ways you can leverage Microsoft programs you’re already using.

 Presenter